-3: Physical therapists shall be accountable for making sound professional judgments.
-(Core Values: Excellence, Integrity)

-3A.
-Physical therapists shall demonstrate independent and objective professional judgment in the patient's/client's best interest in all practice settings.
+- 3: Physical therapists shall be accountable for making sound professional judgments.
+(Core Values: Excellence, Integrity) - 3A.
+Physical therapists shall demonstrate independent and objective professional judgment in the patient's/client's best interest in all practice settings. - 3B.

-3B.
 Physical therapists shall demonstrate professional judgment informed by professional standards, evidence (including current literature and established best practice), practitioner experience, and patient/client values.

-Interpretation: Principles 3, 3A, and 3B state that it is the physical therapist's obligation to exercise sound professional judgment, based upon his/her knowledge, skill, training, and experience.
-Principle 3B further describes the physical therapist's judgment as being informed by three elements of evidence-based practice.
+Interpretation: Principles 3, 3A, and 3B state that it is the physical therapist's obligation to exercise sound professional judgment, based upon his or her knowledge, skill, training, and experience.
+Principle 3B further describes the physical therapist's judgment as being informed by 3 elements of evidence-based practice.

-With regard to the patient/client management role, once a physical therapist accepts an individual for physical therapy services he/she shall be responsible for: the examination, evaluation, and diagnosis of that individual; the prognosis and intervention; re-examination and modification of the plan of care; and the maintenance of adequate records, including progress reports.
-A physical therapist shall establish the plan of care and shall provide and/or supervise and direct the appropriate interventions.
-Regardless of practice setting, a physical therapist has primary responsibility for the physical therapy care of a patient and shall make independent judgments regarding that care consistent with accepted professional standards.
+With regard to the patient and client management role, once a physical therapist accepts an individual for physical therapy services he or she shall be responsible for: the examination, evaluation, and diagnosis of that individual; the prognosis and intervention; reexamination and modification of the plan of care; and the maintenance of adequate records, including progress reports.
+The physical therapist shall establish the plan of care and shall provide and/or supervise and direct the appropriate interventions.
+Regardless of practice setting, the physical therapist has primary responsibility for the physical therapy care of a patient or client and shall make independent judgments regarding that care consistent with accepted professional standards.

-If the diagnostic process reveals findings that are outside the scope of the physical therapist's knowledge, experience, or expertise or that indicate the need for care outside the scope of physical therapy, the physical therapist shall so inform the patient/client and shall refer the patient/client to an appropriate practitioner.
+If the diagnostic process reveals findings that are outside the scope of the physical therapist's knowledge, experience, or expertise or that indicate the need for care outside the scope of physical therapy, the physical therapist shall so inform the patient or client and shall refer the individual to an appropriate practitioner.

-A physical therapist shall determine when a patient/client will no longer benefit from physical therapy services.
-When a physical therapist's judgment is that a patient will receive negligible benefit from physical therapy services, the physical therapist shall not provide or continue to provide such services if the primary reason for doing so is to further the financial self-interest of the physical therapist or his/her employer.
-A physical therapist shall avoid overutilization of physical therapy services.
+The physical therapist shall determine when a patient or client will no longer benefit from physical therapist services.
+When the physical therapist's judgment is that a patient will receive negligible benefit from physical therapist services, the physical therapist shall not provide or continue to provide such services if the primary reason for doing so is to further the financial self-interest of the physical therapist or his or her employer.
+The physical therapist shall avoid overutilization of physical therapist services.
 See Principle 8C.